volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

         max_request_time = "30"
       }

-      // One of the arguments from this list "retract_cluster do_not_retract_cluster" must be set retract_cluster = true
+      // One of the arguments from this list "retract_cluster do_not_retract_cluster" can be set

+      retract_cluster = true
       cors_policy {
         allow_credentials = true